jpconstantineau/pykey/documentation/docs/testing_hardware/findingbuttons.md

 The following program will list the button GPIO names when you press the buttons.
 This assumes that the buttons have one side grounded and the other connected to the controller.

+With this list you will have a starting point on how to configure the key scanning routines.

 ``` python
 import board
 import time